Zor-El: Pre-Crisis

 In pre-Crisis continuity, Zor-El was a climatographer on Krypton, and one of the only scientists to believe his brother Jor-El's predictions about the impending destruction of Krypton.
-When the planet exploded, Argo City was blown safely into space with a life-giving bubble of air around it (a later version of the story has the city saved by weather dome that Zor-El had constructed).
+When the planet exploded, Argo City was blown safely into space with a life-giving bubble of air around it; a later version of the story has the city saved by weather dome that Zor-El had constructed.
 The explosion turns the ground beneath Argo into kryptonite, but Zor-El and the other survivors covered the surface with sheets of lead.
 The Kryptonians manage to keep alive for many years, and Kara was born a short time after the destruction of Krypton.
-The end for Argo came when a meteor storm punched holes into the lead sheeting, exposing the survivors to kryptonite radiation.
-Zor-El managed to build a rocket and use it to send his daughter Kara to Earth.
+Some time later, a meteor storm damages the lead sheeting, exposing the survivors to kryptonite radiation.
+Zor-El manages to build a rocket, with which he sends Kara to Earth.

 It was later revealed to Supergirl that her parents had teleported away into the Survival Zone (similar to the Phantom Zone) during Argo's final moments.
 Supergirl was able to rescue them, and Zor-El and Alura went on to live in Kandor.
 When the bottle city was enlarged, Zor-El and Alura resettled on New Krypton/Rokyn.

 Earth-Two

 In the alternate universe of Earth-Two, Zor-L and Allura did not survive Krypton's destruction.
-Additionally, Zor-L lived in Kandor rather than Argo City.
+This Zor-L was an expert in psychology and created a virtual reality chamber for Kara inside her spacecraft.
+As she aged inside the rocket on her way to Earth-Two, she experienced the type of life she would have had on Krypton.
+This version of Zor-L lived in Kandor and not Argo City.